 Deep Learning From Basics to Practice

-Coming soon!
-A complete and accessible guide for programmers, scientists, engineers, educators, artists, and anyone else who wants to understand and use deep learning.
-Our principles are clear explanations, lots of great illustrations, and no math.
-The ideas are applicable to any language or library you want to use.
-You'll know how to design, build, and use existing and original DL networks, and how to make them work for you.
+A book for programmers, scientists, artists, engineers, educators, musicians, physicians, and anyone else who wants to understand and use deep learning.
+Our principles are clear explanations, over 1000 professional-grade illustrations, and no math (except for some addition and multiplication).
+The ideas are applicable to any computer, programming language, and library you want to use.
+You'll know how to design, build, and use existing and original DL systems, and how to make them work for you.

 The book uses the same friendly and lucid tone that thousands of readers have enjoyed in my other books, papers, and my computer graphics column.

 Good illustrations can share some ideas better than words.
-The book contains nearly 1000 expertly conceived and executed images.
+The book contains over 1000 expertly conceived and executed images.
 Visual thinkers, rejoice!

 Language and Library Independent

 Except for two practical chapters based on Python libraries, nothing is tied to any particular language or library.
 We're all about the ideas, which apply to whatever system you want to use (including your own!).

 If you can multiply and know how to write "Hello World" in any computer language, you're ready for this book.
 Nothing else is assumed, and everything is included.
 If you want to get the most out of the two practical chapters, a bit of Python knowledge will go a long way.

 There's no math!
 We do everything with straightforward discussions and examples, and tons of images.
 There is literally no math other than plus, minus, times, and divide in the whole book.

 For those into Python, we include Jupyter notebooks for the practical chapters on scikit-learn and Keras, and also give you the notebooks to make every computer-generated figure in the book.